janvdbroek/Generalized-Linear-Models/Answer-linmod.md

 output.
 This is the nested version of the model.Note that the difference fgroup1:dose-fgroup0:dose=-.8571 the interaction from model.i and model.ii.
 So the interaction term in these models shows wether the difference inslopes is the same in both groups.

 Usually first model i or ii is fitted.
 Then if the interaction is important the nested version (model v) can be fitted to see which of the slopes are important.
 The slope in group2 is significant so then model.iii or model.iv can be fitted.

+So by choosing a parameterization various aspects of the regression equations can be made explicit (e.g. the equation for both groups, or the difference in slope and/or intercept).

 # exercise 5